MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Experiments

-\paragraph{Quantitative Evaluation.} The Fr\'echet Inception Distance (FID)~\citep{heusel2017gans} is a traditional metric used for assessing the fidelity of generated images.
-Following \citet{hu2024personalized}, we introduce the Fr\'echet ResNet Distance (FRD) as the metric to evaluate the generated ECG fidelity.
-Specifically, we utilize a 1D ResNet model~\citep{hong2020holmes} pre-trained on Challenge 2017 data~\citep{clifford2017af} instead of the Inception V3~\citep{szegedy2016rethinking} as the backbone for feature extraction from ECG data.
-We use the output from the network's final fully connected layer as a feature vector to calculate the FRD on the test set.
-In addition, we adopt Root Mean Squared Error (RMSE) as a metric to evaluate the similarity between the generated and real ECGs post-dose.
-Lower FRD scores and RMSE indicate that the distribution of generated ECGs is closer to that of real ECGs.
-We compare the average FRD scores and RMSE of 12-lead ECGs generated by different methods, and the results are presented in Table~\ref{fid}.
-Our findings demonstrate that our method achieves the optimal FRD score of $0.2431$ and an RMSE of $0.0127$.
+The Fr\'echet Inception Distance~\citep{heusel2017gans} is a traditional metric used for assessing the fidelity of generated images.
+Based on it, we adopt the Fr\'echet ResNet Distance (FRD) as the metric to evaluate the generated ECG fidelity following~\citep{hu2024personalized}.
+Specifically, we utilize a 1D ResNet~\citep{hong2020holmes} pre-trained on Challenge 2017 data~\citep{clifford2017af} as the backbone for feature extraction from ECGs.
+Then the output of the final fully connected layer is used to calculate the FRD.
+In addition, we adopt Root Mean Squared Error (RMSE) to evaluate the similarity between the generated and real ECGs.
+Lower FRD and RMSE indicate that the distribution of generated ECGs is closer to that of real ECGs.
+We compare the average FRD scores and RMSE of $12$-lead ECGs generated by different methods.
+The results in Table~\ref{fid} demonstrate that our method achieves the optimal FRD score of $0.2431$ and an RMSE of $0.0127$.

-\paragraph{Expert Evaluation.} We select $100$ generated ECGs and $100$ real ECGs of lead II, and then invite ten cardiologists with at least five years of experience to distinguish whether they are real or generated.
-The results show that $93.80\%\pm2.66\%$ (mean$\pm$std) of the generated ECGs are considered to be real, demonstrating the realism of our generated ECGs.